 Mail: Construction Contractors Board, PO Box 14140, Salem, OR 97309-5052

-The Contractor License Bond ensures that a contractor pays a damaged party following a determination order given by the Oregon Construction Contractor Board.
+The Contractor License Bond ensures that a contractor pays a damaged party following a determination order given by the Oregon Construction Contractors Board.
 A determination order comes from the CCB following mediation of a complaint that is found to be valid and requires monetary compensation.
 If the contractor does not pay the order directly, then the Surety will step in and cover payment up to the full bond amount, per Oregon Revised Statute (ORS) 701.145-146, set by the CCB.

 Only one commercial surety bond is needed if you have multiple commercial endorsements, same for multiple residential endorsements.
 For example, if a commercial contractor already has a commercial surety bond in place, then another commercial surety bond is not required for an additional endorsement such as a commercial developer.
-The bond amount must be the highest bond amount required between all of the commercial endorsements on the license.
+The bond amount must be the highest bond amount required between all the commercial endorsements on the license.

 All licensed residential and commercial contractors in the State of Oregon are required to furnish a Contractor License Bond per ORS 701.081 and ORS 701.084, except for a small subset of handymen work.
 Oregon contractors can be licensed as residential, commercial, or residential and commercial (dual).
 If a contractor has a dual license with a residential and commercial endorsement they must have two surety bonds, one for each endorsement.
-Currently around 5,200 contractors out of the 40,000 total number of contractors in Oregon hold a dual license.
+Currently, around 5,200 contractors out of the 40,000 total number of contractors in Oregon hold a dual license.

-Handymen are required to hold a license in Oregon unless they are performing minor or inconsequential work less than $1,000.
+Handymen are required to hold a license in Oregon unless they are performing minor or inconsequential work valued at less than $1,000.
 Any unlicensed handyman is not allowed to advertise or have business cards.
 The CCB describes the “residential limited contractor” license as a license for those who are part-time or performing handyman services; the license is limited to only $40,000 in work a year and $5,000 maximum per job.